-Located on Penobscot Bay, studded with forested islands, Camden is one of Maine’s prized sailing meccas.
-Schooners, tall ships and sloops ply the bay, and this morning we take part in a thoroughly Maine adventure on a private 2-hour voyage aboard a historic windjammer originally launched as a racing vessel in 1918.
-View the tapestry of red and gold foliage on the hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
-Back on shore, tour a noted Maine landmark as we walk the trail along Rockland Harbor to the famous Rockland Light.
+Located on Penobscot Bay, Camden is one of Maine’s prized sailing meccas.
+Schooners, tall ships and sloops ply the bay, and this morning we take part in a thoroughly Maine adventure on a private two-hour voyage aboard a historic windjammer originally launched as a racing vessel in 1918.
+View the tapestry of autumn foliage on the Camden Hills behind the town, plus elegant yachts and summer estates as we sail off the rockbound coastline.
+Penobscot Bay, studded with forested islands, is an especially scenic spot for maritime exploring.

 Day 4: Penobscot Bay / Deer Isle

-Day 6: Acadia—Cadillac Mountain Sunrise / Lobster Boat Cruise
+Day 7: Acadia—Cadillac Mountain Sunrise / Private Lobster Boat Cruise

 Rise before dawn to partake in Acadia's most iconic experience: watching the sunrise from the top of Cadillac Mountain.
 The highest point in the park is one of the easternmost locales in the United States, and thus one of the first to greet the sun's rays each morning.
-The view over Bar Harbor, Frenchman Bay, the Gulf of Maine and myriad islands is dramatic even without the pink glow of dawn.
+The view over Bar Harbor, Frenchman Bay, the Gulf of Maine and myriad islands is dramatic even without the pink glow of dawn, should the clouds not cooperate.
 We return to town for breakfast, then investigate the less-visited southwest corner of Mount Desert Island.
-In the afternoon, a consummate Maine experience awaits: board a working lobster boat for a cruise around the island, enjoying views of rocky coast, autumn foliage, lighthouses and small harbors.
+In the afternoon, a consummate Maine experience awaits: board a working lobster boat for a cruise around the island, enjoying views of rocky coast, lighthouses and small harbors in the crisp autumn air.
 This evening, get your fill of fresh Maine seafood one last time at our farewell dinner in Bar Harbor.

-Day 7: Bar Harbor / Portland / Depart
+Day 8: Bar Harbor / Bangor / Depart

-After breakfast, we depart Bar Harbor for the drive back to Portland, trip of approximately 3 hours.
-We travel directly to the Portland airport to meet departing flights this afternoon, which should be scheduled any time after 1:30 pm.
+After breakfast, depart Bar Harbor for the drive back to Bangor, a trip of a little over an hour.
+We travel directly to the Bangor airport to meet departing flights, which should be scheduled any time after 11:00 am.